Global Optimality Guarantees For Policy Gradient Methods: Introduction

-Beyond RL, this work connects to a large body of work on first-order methods in non-convex optimization.
-Under broad conditions, these methods are guaranteed to converge asymptotically to stationary points of the objective function under a variety of noise models \cite{bertsekas1996neuro, bertsekas2000gradient}.
-The ubiquity of non-convex optimization problems in machine learning and especially deep learning has sparked a slew of recent work \citep{lee2016gradient, agarwal2017finding, jin2017escape,carmon2018accelerated} giving rates of convergence and ensuring convergence to approximate local minima rather than saddle points.
-A complementary line of research studies the optimization landscape of specific problems to essentially ensure that local minima are global, \cite{ge2015escaping, 7755794, bhojanapalli2016global, ge2016matrix, kawaguchi2016deep}.
-Taken together, these results show interesting non-convex optimization problems can be efficiently solved using gradient descent.
-Our work contributes to the second line of research, offering insight into the optimization landscape of $\ell(\cdot)$ for classic dynamic programming problems.
+\paragraph{On non-convex optimization in machine learning.} Beyond reinforcement learning, our work connects to an emerging body of literature on first-order methods for non-convex optimization problems, giving rates of convergence to stationary-points for first-order methods \citep{ghadimi2013stochastic,xiao2014proximal, defazio2014saga, reddi2016stochastic, ghadimi2016accelerated,reddi2016proximal, reddi2016stochasticfrank, carmon2018accelerated, davis2019proximally, davis2020stochastic} and \jb{ensuring convergence to approximate local minima rather than saddle points} \citep{lee2016gradient, agarwal2017finding, jin2017escape}.
+A complementary line of research studies the optimization landscape of specific problems to essentially ensure that any local minima is globally optimal \citep{ge2015escaping, 7755794, bhojanapalli2016global, ge2016matrix, kawaguchi2016deep}.
+Taken together, these results show how interesting non-convex optimization problems can be efficiently solved using first-order methods.
+Our work contributes to the second line of research, offering insight into landscape of the optimization objective $\ell(\cdot)$. \jb{It is worth noting that, unlike some of the aforementioned work, we do not focus on ensuring convergence to local minima rather than saddle points.
+Example \ref{ex: counterexample} shows that local minima could be far from optimal in simple examples.
+The conditions we identify ensure that there are no suboptimal stationary points -- including suboptimal saddle points.}